 Student Health Care

-Starting in 2021, students who study for a bachelor’s or a master’s level degree from a university of applied sciences will be entitled to use the services of the Finnish Student Health Service (YTHS).
-If you register as attending for the spring term at the latest by 31 January, you must pay the healthcare fee to Kela by 31 January.
-No bill will be sent on the healthcare fee, and thus you have to pay the fee on your own initiative.
+Starting in 2021, students who study for a bachelor’s or a master’s level degree (including international double degree students) at a university of applied sciences will be entitled to use the services of the Finnish Student Health Service (YTHS).

-You will find campus-specific information about health care services on the right-hand side of this page.
+The services of Finnish Student Health Service (YTHS) are available only for HAMK degree students.
+Exchange students use the local health care services.
+You will find campus-specific information about local health care services for exchange students on the right-hand side of this page.

-Information on health care cervices in Finland can be found on the Infopankki website https://www.infofinland.fi/en/living-in-finland/health/health-services-in-finland
+Information on health care services in Finland can be found on the Infopankki website https://www.infofinland.fi/en/living-in-finland/health/health-services-in-finland

 If you have mild respiratory tract infection symptoms, such as rhinitis, cough, throat pain, muscle pain, or fever, stay at home to rest and recuperate.
 Stay home until the symptoms go away.